dean0x7d/pybinding/docs/install/advanced.rst

    The Visual C++ compiler is required, so make sure to select it during the customization step of the installation (C++ may not be installed by default).
 #.
 Install `CMake`_.
 #.
-Build and install Pybinding.
+Build and install pybinding.
 The following command will instruct pip to download the latest
    source code from GitHub, compile everything and install the package::

     pip3 install git+https://github.com/dean0x7d/pybinding.git